Starotitorov/react-native-deep-link/README.md

 ## API

-`createDeepLiningHandler` takes an array of schemes as a parameter.
+`createDeepLinkingHandler` takes an array of schemes as a parameter.
 Each scheme should have a `name` and an array of `routes`.

 Each route should have a `name` and a `callback` to be invoked in case of successful mapping of url to route expression set using `name` property.
 To specify named url parameters follow the next pattern `:<parameter_name>`.
 Examples: `/users/:userId`, `/conversations/:conversationId/messages/:messageId`.